QR payments for services

 - Put the booking reference in description if you have one.

-- Payment links are easy to send via SMS or messenger.
+- Payment links are easy to send via SMS or a message.

 Avoid misunderstandings